 Room To Fail And Keep Going

 I don’t like to fail.
 Clients don’t like to fail.
-Hell I hate to lose being the competitive person that I’m.
-The one thing that I can never say nor would I ever guarantee a client is results.
+Hell, I hate to lose in general!
+The one thing that I can never say nor ever guarantee a client, are results.

-There is too much out of our control with their website and the experience someone has after clicking on an ad.
-Sure, we build custom landing pages for our SaaS and technology clients but even then we still don’t control the main marketing site or the funnel after that landing page.
+There is too much out of our control in regards to their website and the experience someone has after clicking on an ad.
+Sure, we build custom landing pages for our SaaS and technology clients, but even then we still don’t control the main marketing site or the funnel after that landing page.

 Having a test budget of $5,000 to spend on a new platform means that if our first idea is wrong, we have the room and opportunity to test out a second idea (or sometimes a third idea).
-We could have the right keywords and the wrong landing page but with only $2,000 or $750 to spend we would not have known that.
+We could have the right keywords and the wrong landing page.
+Only having $2,000 or $750 to spend, doesn’t necessarily offer the insight required to find success.

-We recently had an auto client where we got the wrong keywords on the first pass.
-We luckily had room in the budget to test out our second batch and that did the trick.
-We saw the conversions flow into the client’s site, which wasn’t anything fancy, once we turned on the second batch of keywords.
+Recently, we had an auto client where we bid on the wrong keywords in the first round.
+We luckily had room in the budget to test out our second batch, and that did the trick.
+We saw the conversions flow into the client’s somewhat unremarkable site.
 Testing and learning is something we do with every client and each test is a learning opportunity for everyone.

 Capital To Invest More

 I always hear this line when someone thinks they only need to spend $1,000 on Facebook or Google Ads to make it “work”.
-This often comes from someone who does not always understand digital marketing, maybe someone told them that is all they need to spend or they did not do the research to realize that many businesses spend in the hundreds and millions of dollars a month online.
-The VC backed startups we talk to are sometimes the most uninformed I found over the years.
+This often comes from someone who does not always understand digital marketing.
+Maybe someone told them that is all they need to spend.
+Perhaps they didn’t do the research necessary to realize that many businesses spend in the hundreds and millions of dollars a month online.
+Either way, I’ve found over the years that the VC backed startups we talk to are sometimes the most uninformed.

 I know a lot of agencies and freelancers will take on a client where the spend is that low.
 We are not interested in that business.
-It’s rare that clients actually honour that verbal contract and invest more money down the line.
-I find if anything, they want you to keep getting that CPA lower, even if it means that the quality of the customer suffers.
-Or even if it means not helping them build a profitable business with long term potential.
+It’s rare that clients actually honour a verbal contract to invest more money down the line.
+I find if anything, they want you to keep getting that CPA lower, even if the quality of customers suffers.
+Sometimes this means not helping them build a profitable business with long term potential.